Building a Great Manager: What Does It Take to Succeed As a New Manager?

 Free Up the Owner!

-Freeing up the Owner allows you to work on your company versus in your company.
+Freeing up the owner allows you to work on your company rather than in it.
 This gives the company the capacity to grow and creates opportunities for team members to develop and excel.
 With a deeper team and a strategic focus, your company can deliver more and better services to your clients.
-Your clients will benefit by having employees who are motivate and engaged, creating loyalty, repeat sales, and referrals.
+Your clients will benefit from having employees who are motivated and engaged, creating loyalty, repeat sales, and referrals.

 Managers are the linchpin in the company’s structure.
-They help communicate Ownership’s vision to the rest of the company.
+They help communicate ownership’s vision to the rest of the company.
 They develop the tactical steps to implement the goals created in your company’s business plan with the team.
 They measure and report on their department’s progress and success.
-They plan an important part in developing your company’s culture and in developing your employees.
-Develop a great Manager and you’ll improve your employee retention.
-Often, employees don’t leave the company, they leave the Manager.
-Great Managers inspire loyalty and get the best from their team members.
+They play an important part in developing your company’s culture and in developing your employees.
+Develop a great manager, and you’ll improve your employee retention.
+Often, employees don’t leave the company; they leave the manager.
+Great managers inspire loyalty and get the best from their team members.

 About the Author

-During his career, he has been hired into managerial positions, and promoted multiple times.
+During his career, he has been hired into managerial positions and promoted multiple times.
 Each experience came with exciting opportunities and terrifying realities.
-But as time went by, he identified the things he needed to change in his approach to transition from an employee to a successful manager.
+However, as time went by, he identified the things he needed to change in his approach to transition from an employee to a successful manager.
 But he could have done it a lot faster with some training!

-It was the desire to help both new managers and their owners that led him to develop a new workshop available through BDR University: Creating the New Generation of Company Managers.
+The desire to help new managers and their owners led him to develop the BDR University workshop Creating the New Generation of Company Managers.